 If you’ve gotten your fill of history in the city, it might be worth filling your stomach instead.
 Hue is not only famous for its history but also for its royal food, known as ‘imperial cuisine.’

-The city has over 1,000 specialty dishes, which are still prepared according to Hue’s traditions.
-Highlights include Banh Beo, delicate rice flour patties stuffed with delicious minced shrimp, Banh Cuon Thit Nuong, which includes delicious grilled pork in rice paper, or Pancake
+Hue’s cuisine has over 1,000 specialty dishes, which are still prepared according to Hue’s traditions.
+Highlights include Bun Bo Hue, spicy beef and pork noodle soup with a bold lemongrass and chili broth, Banh Beo, delicate rice flour patties stuffed with delicious minced shrimp, Banh Cuon Thit Nuong, which includes delicious grilled pork in rice paper, or Pancake

 You can try many of these by choosing the tasting menu at a local restaurant (Tai Phu, Hanh, Thuy…) where you’ll be able to indulge in seven different courses at surprisingly affordable prices.